 Artifact Title: After the first arc, Index has little relevance to the plot other than in passing mentions as a MacGuffin and providing to Touma information about the magic of his enemies.
 The EDs are still dedicated to her side by side with Touma.
 In the novels, she gets a little more relevance as Ms. Exposition and the MacGuffin Girl for the Big Bad, but in the end, several other side characters are more relevant than her.

-Then again you could make the argument that the 'Magical Index' that the title is referring to is the object Index Librorum Prohibitorum and not the character that is named after it.
-The 'Magical Index' is considered the magic sides most powerful weapon and an idealistic symbol of their strength.
-A large portion of the plot for OT revolves around how the Index is in the hands of the science side and at the disposal of the Imagine Breaker who is considered a direct enemy of god by the magic side and how the tightening political tension between science and magic that this creates will eventually lead to war.
+However, the argument could be made that the 'Magical Index' that the title is referring to is the object Index Librorum Prohibitorum, and not the character that is named after it.
+The 'Magical Index' is considered the Magic side's most powerful weapon and an idealistic symbol of their strength.
+A large portion of the plot for OT revolves around how the Index is in the hands of the Science side—and at the disposal of the Imagine Breaker, who is considered a direct enemy of God by the Magic side—and how the growing political tension between Science and Magic that this creates will eventually lead to war.
 In that regard it isn't actually an Artifact Title because it plays through to the end.

 Artistic Age: In general, unless their age has been blatantly stated, viewers shouldn't assume that characters from the Magic Side are as old or as young as they look.